Skip to content

 Note

-If the RUM Headless service has been activated, the prerequisites are automatically configured, and the application can be directly integrated.
+If you have already activated the RUM Headless service, the prerequisites are automatically configured, and you can directly integrate the application.

 Application Integration

-1. Go to User Access Monitoring > Create Application > Android;
+1. Go to User Access Monitoring > New Application > Android;

 2. Enter the application name;